LuJH12/LuJH12/README.md

 ### Hi there 👋

+My name is Junhui Lu, and I come from Guangdong, China.
+At present, I am a 2023 undergraduate graduate of Guangzhou Southern College.
+My major is Intelligent Science and Technology.
+I was advised by Prof. Choujun Zhan in the Research Institute of Big Data and Artificial Intelligence (RIBDAI)💻.
+My current research focuses on time series analysis, I work on applying artificial intelligence to industry and public health.
+I am currently working at Haoyun Technology Co., Ltd. Please visit my homepage for details.

 <!--
 **LuJH12/LuJH12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.